digitalmediabremen/arche_scriptures-documentation/README.md

 ### Starting point

 The research's starting point lies on the matter of digital archives, and how they are in fact materialized.
-After the development of the project "Pandemic Archive of Voices", a concern was made present: onto what and where are our digital traces being materialized? weather shifting on metal-oxide semiconductors or in spinning magnetic cores at data centers unevenly spread across the globe, they belong to opaque structures to which we have minimal agency.
+After the development of the project "Pandemic Archive of Voices", a concern was made present: onto what and where are our digital traces being materialized? whether shifting on metal-oxide semiconductors or in spinning magnetic cores at data centers unevenly spread across the globe, they belong to opaque structures to which we have minimal agency.

 ### Initial references